Jimmy Yang: Second return to WWE (2006–2010)

+According to Yun, he was re-signed by WWE when he assisted an event and met Vince McMahon, who forgot Yun was released, so he re-hired him.
+Beginning with the August 25, 2006 edition of SmackDown!, vignettes began airing featuring Yun under the gimmick of Jimmy Wang Yang, a redneck cowboy.
+He was initially managed by Amy Zidian, a contestant in that year's WWE Diva Search, who only managed him for a month.
+He worked on the cruiserweight division, wrestling for the Cruiserweight Championship at Armageddon, No Way Out, Vengeance: Night of Champions, and The Great American Bash.

 On the October 12 episode of SmackDown!, Jamie Noble, in order to weed out the competition for the vacant Cruiserweight Championship, told Deuce 'n Domino that Yang had been making "lewd remarks" about Domino's on-screen sister and manager, Cherry.
 Deuce demanded a match against Yang from acting General Manager Vickie Guerrero.
 Yang won the match with his signature moonsault from the top rope, but was attacked by Deuce, Domino, and Cherry after the match.
 The next week, Yang and Shannon Moore teamed up against Deuce 'n Domino in a tag team match, which Yang and Moore won.
 On the December 18 episode of ECW, Yang and Moore defeated the WWE Tag Team Champions John Morrison and the Miz to earn a title-shot, igniting a feud between the two teams.
 On the January 1, 2008 episode of ECW, Yang and Moore once again beat Morrison and the Miz, this time in a six-person tag team match also involving Layla and Kelly Kelly.
 The following week, in a Fifteen Minutes of Fame Match, Moore and Yang tied the champions on pinfalls, resulting in Miz and Morrison retaining the titles.

 On June 9, 2008, Yun was suspended for thirty days for his first violation of the WWE Wellness Policy.
 He made his return on the July 18 edition of SmackDown, being defeated by the repackaged The Brian Kendrick.
-In September 2009, Yun sustained cuts and bruises to his back from Kane after being attacked with a Singapore cane on an episode of WWE Superstars.

 In late 2009, Yang formed a tag team with Slam Master J and in their first match as a team, they lost to The Hart Dynasty on the December 10 episode of Superstars.
 On the December 18 episode of SmackDown, Yang and J lost a rematch to the Dynasty.
 On the January 14, 2010 episode of Superstars, Yang and J scored their first win as a team after they defeated Mike Knox and Charlie Haas.
 Jimmy Wang Yang's last match in WWE was a dark match at WrestleMania XXVI took part in a 26-man Battle Royal, that was won by Yoshi Tatsu.
 On April 22, 2010, Yun was released from his WWE contract.